 - An analysis of the biomechanics of the cyclist:

-- Analyze your way of moving and cycling on your bike and postural recommendations in order to optimize your pedaling technique.
+- Analyze your movement patterns, cycling on your bike, and postural recommendations in order to optimize your pedalling technique.

 - Patello-femoral syndrome

 - Sciatica, lumbar sprain and cervical sprain